oskardudycz/event-driven.io/content/posts/2022-12-23--explicit_events_serialisation_in_event_sourcing/index.pl.md

 I wrote already about [simple patterns for events schema versioning](/en/simple_events_versioning_patterns/).
 I explained [why the best way of doing event versioning is not having the need for that](/en/how_to_do_event_versioning/).
 I also presented [how to do versioning in Marten](/en/event_versioning_with_marten/).
 In the last article, I showed [mapping event type by convention](/en/how_to_map_event_type_by_convention/).
 I'll show you how and when it may be worth serialising explicit events this time.

-**Conventional mapping can take you far if you have a set of basic conventions and serialiser that can do a lot.** In many languages like C#, Java serialisers can go pretty wild and do advanced mappings.
+**Conventional mapping can take you far if you have a set of basic conventions and serialiser that can do a lot.** In many languages, like C# or Java, serialisers can go pretty wild and do advanced mappings.
 That's quite powerful as long as you obey the rules.
 Creator rules.
 That's fine until you'll try to do something a bit unusual.

 **What can unusual mean in this context?** For instance: building a complex type system instead of just using primitives.
 Or: connecting evolved type structure to the old event payload.